Amijakan/mochatto/README.md

 - [ ] Place Videos in the space
 - [ ] Audio Recording

-## Runnig own iceServer
+## Running own iceServer

 ```
 docker run -d --network=host coturn/coturn
 ```

-This will run at port 3478
-Make sure that your firewall for port 3478 is not blocked
+*This will run at port 3478.
+Make sure that your firewall for port 3478 is not blocked.*

 ## Jenkins pipeline